pmglab/KGGSEE/doc/source/quick_tutorials.rst

       - The gene's selective expression score in all tissues.
 A gene with a high socre will be given higher priority to enter the conditioning procedure.

-Results of phenotype-tissue associations are in ``t2.celltype.txt``.
+Results of driver-tissue prioritizations are in ``t2.celltype.txt``.
 This is basically a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of other genes in an interrogated tissue.
 The file contains three columns:

 .. list-table::
     :widths: 1 4